 Cost of Service Factors: the factors (one for each MEMBER) by which the Rate is adjusted to reflect the differing costs associated with hauling from the different MEMBER's communities and as detailed in Attachment 1.

-CPI: the San Francisco-Oakland-San Jose Metropolitan Area Consumer Price Index for All Urban Consumers.
+CPI: the San Francisco-Oakland-San Jose Metropolitan Area Consumer Price Index All Items for All Urban Consumers.

-Development Expenses: all Development Expenses will be treated as a pass-through with no adjustment.
-The negotiated expense for development of the Solid Waste Facility at 1285 Whitehall Lane in St. Helena, part of which will be used to provide the SOLID WASTE HANDLING SERVICES described in the AGREEMENT.
-Twenty five thousand dollars ($25,000) per year through June 30, 2015 will be considered a Recoverable Expense and this amount will not be adjusted.

 Financial Year: the financial period of time from January 1st through December 31st, defined as one (1) year.